aiprincegenius13/MongoDB-Database-Application/README.md

 - POST "/movies" -post a new movie to database (Create)
 - DELETE "/movies/:id" - Deletes a movie from the database (DELETE)
 - PATCH "/movies/:id" - Updatesmovie in the database (UPDATE)

+- GET "/users" -gets all users (READ)
+- POST "/users" -post a new user to database (Create)

+- GET "/reviews" -gets all reviews (READ)
+- POST "/reviews" -post a new reviews to database (Create)